 What are lab-grown diamonds?

 Lab-grown diamonds are diamonds that were grown by scientists in a lab.
 They share the same chemical makeup as natural diamonds, and are optically identical.
-The biggest differences between them are how they’re made, and how rare they are.
+The biggest differences between natural and lab-created diamonds are how they’re made, and how rare they are.

 How are lab-grown diamonds made?